ykvdev/yii2-rss-reader/README.md

-# Yii2 RSS reader example app
+# Yii2 RSS Reader

-This is an example RSS reader, powered by YII2 framework.
+This is an RSS reader, powered by Yii2 framework.

 ## Requirements